 The mushroom has a bitter flavor, so you might not enjoy the tea.
-You can opt for other ways to incorporate the mushroom into your lifestyle.
+However, you can always opt for other ways to incorporate the mushroom into your lifestyle.

 A Hot Cup Of Reishi Coffee

-If you are not someone who likes tea and are still wondering what to do with reishi mushrooms, you can always add the mushroom to your daily caffeine fix.
+If you do not like tea and are still wondering what to do with reishi mushrooms, you can always add the mushroom to your daily caffeine fix.
 Mushroom-infused coffee is a great way to start the day.
 Add the powder to a hot cup of water or warm milk.